janaperic/ce-linux/README.md

 # ce-linux
-Build environment for CE Linux
+Build environment for CE Linux & script for using Mender API

 ## Building and running the Docker image
 To build the docker image, run: